sos-tactical-gaming/SpecialOperations2/README.md

 # SpecialOperations2
-A remake of the original *Special Operations* missions.
+A remake of the original *Special Operations* mission.

 - *ACE3* support
 - *TFR* support